 BY COLOR SCHEME:

-The logo of the Termales de Coamo: a pale golden "C" in a gradient of pale gold, outlined in white and black, shadowed in dark blue, on a navy circle bordered in pale gold, white, and pale gold again.
+The logo of the Termales de Coamo: a pale golden serif "C" in a gradient of pale gold, outlined in white and black, shadowed in dark blue, on a navy circle bordered in pale gold, white, and pale gold again.

 Termales